apokalipto/devise_saml_authenticatable/README.md

     # If you don't set it then email will be extracted from SAML assertation attributes.
     config.saml_use_subject = true

-    # You can support multiple IdPs by setting this value to a class that implements a #settings method which takes
+    # You can support multiple IdPs by setting this value to the name of a class that implements a ::settings method
-    # an IdP entity id as an argument and returns a hash of idp settings for the corresponding IdP.
+    # which takes an IdP entity id as an argument and returns a hash of idp settings for the corresponding IdP.
-    config.idp_settings_adapter = nil
+    # config.idp_settings_adapter = "MyIdPSettingsAdapter"

     # You provide you own method to find the idp_entity_id in a SAML message in the case of multiple IdPs
-    # by setting this to a custom reader class, or use the default.
+    # by setting this to the name of a custom reader class, or use the default.
-    # config.idp_entity_id_reader = DeviseSamlAuthenticatable::DefaultIdpEntityIdReader
+    # config.idp_entity_id_reader = "DeviseSamlAuthenticatable::DefaultIdpEntityIdReader"

     # You can set a handler object that takes the response for a failed SAML request and the strategy,
     # and implements a #handle method.
 This method can then redirect the user, return error messages, etc.